tdegeus/HDF5pp/docs/usage.rst

 .. note::

   In the HDF5 archive the data is stored as a matrix.
-However, because ``std::vector`` is just an array the shape has be extracted separately.
+However, because ``std::vector`` is just an array the shape has to be extracted separately.
 For the richer classes below this is not necessary.

 Reading with Python does allow direct interpretation of the matrix